LamAnnieV/group_deployment_8/README.md

 git add <name_of_file>  #this is done for each file that is added
 #make edits to files (Terraform files, Docker files, Jenkinfiles, package.json)
 git commit -a
+git push --set-upstream origin <branch_name>
 ```

 ## Step 4: Docker/Dockerfile

 ### be.Dockerfile:

 For this project, we created a Dockerfile for the backend containers in our ECS cluster.
 Once the Dockerfile was created and configured for our backend image, `docker build` was used to build the image.
 Following that, `docker image ls` was used to confirm that the image was successfully built.
 Upon verification, `docker image tag` was used with the old image ID and the new image name, incorporating the DockerHub username.
 Once the image was correctly named and built, it was pushed to the DockerHub repository using `docker push`.
-The backend image used the following [configuration](be.Dockerfile)
+The backend image used the following [configuration in the be.Dockerfile](be.Dockerfile)

 ### fe.Dockerfile:

 For this project, we created a Dockerfile for the frontend containers in our ECS cluster.
 Similar to the backend setup, after creating and configuring the Dockerfile for our frontend image, `docker build` was used to build the image and `docker image ls` to check its successful creation.
 After confirming the image build, `docker image tag` was utilized to assign a new name with the DockerHub username included.
 Subsequently, the image was pushed to the DockerHub repository using `docker push`.
-The frontend image used the following configuration](fe.Dockerfile).
+The frontend image used the following [configuration in the fe.Dockerfile](fe.Dockerfile).

 ## Step 5: Terraform